crossplane-contrib/provider-ansible/README.md

 provider-ansible is the Crossplane infrastructure provider for Ansible.

-The Ansible provider adds support for a `PlaybookSet` managed resource that represents an Ansible Playbook(s).
-The configuration of each playbook may be either fetched from a remote source (e.g. git), or simply specified inline.
+The Ansible provider adds support for the `AnsibleRun` managed resource that represents the Ansible content(s).
+The configuration of the ansible content may be either fetched from a remote source (e.g. git), or simply specified inline.